 At any point teams within a business will notice a plateau in sales and conversions.
 Your customers aren’t coming back, so you need to start trying to resell them.
 Welcome to customer retention, one of the most important things to focus on when it comes to your business.

 In order to retain customers, they must be loyal to you.
 Studies show that loyal customers are five times as likely to repurchase, four times as likely to refer, five times as likely to forgive, and seven times as likely to try a new offering.
 In other words, you should be doing everything that you can to engage your customers and keep them loyal!

 So how do you do it?
 Well, one of the easiest and most cost effective methods is simply by maintaining consistent communication.

 Why is communication important?

-As a business owner, you communicate through advertisements, the signs on your building, and even in the way you look and talk when interacting with your customers (statistics show that 93% of effective communication is nonverbal).
+As a business owner, you communicate through advertisements, signs on your building, and even in the way you look and talk when interacting with your customers.
+(Statistics show that 93% of effective communication is nonverbal.)
 All of these little things communicate to your customers what you and your business are all about.

-Communication also keeps your customers informed as to what’s going on with your business.
-It’s vital to effectively communicate sales and promotions, new products, changes in order status, or even issues they need to be made aware of.
-Depending on what type of business you run, there is plenty of other information which may also need to be communicated.
+Communication also keeps your customers informed about your business.
+It’s vital to effectively communicate sales and promotions, new products, changes in order status, and any pertinent business problems.
+Depending on what type of business you run, plenty of other information may also need to be communicated.